An intercomparison of generative machine learning methods for downscaling precipitation at fine spatial scales: Introduction

-Diffusion models have also recently been explored as an alternative generative approach for climate and weather downscaling \citep{addison2022machine, mardani2025residual}, which progressively denoise a sample from pure noise until it matches the data distribution.
-Although inferencing with diffusion models often requires greater computational resources than GANs, diffusion models are more stable to train and have been shown to capture fine-scale spatial patterns with high fidelity, often better than GANs in unconditional image synthesis \citep{dhariwal2021diffusion}.
+Diffusion models and flow matching algorithms have recently emerged as alternative generative approaches to GANs for climate and weather downscaling applications \citep{addison2022machine, mardani2025residual,wetherell2026flow, addison2026machine}, which progressively denoise a sample from pure noise until it matches the data distribution.
+Although prediction or inference with diffusion and flow matching models often requires greater computational resources than GANs, diffusion models are more stable to train and have been shown to capture fine-scale spatial patterns with high fidelity, often better than GANs in unconditional image synthesis \citep{dhariwal2021diffusion}.
 Recent efforts to improve prediction fidelity have trained diffusion models to learn a residual correction objective, i.e., predicting a stochastic difference (residual) between deterministic model predictions (conditional mean) and the ground truth high-resolution fields \citep{mardani2025residual}.
-However, there are a limited number of studies that have used generative diffusion models for climate downscaling \citep[e.g.,][]{addison2022machine, addison2024machine, liu2024downscaling, mardani2025residual, tomasi2025ldm}.
+However, there are a limited number of studies that have impltemented and compared generative diffusion and flow matching models for climate downscaling \citep[e.g.,][]{addison2022machine, addison2026machine, liu2024downscaling, mardani2025residual, tomasi2025ldm, wetherell2026flow, legasa_regional_2026}.